emrdeng/kaggle_house_price/README.md

 Note that I was #2,945 on the public leaderboard on the day of my first-ever submission (I will posts future branches as I continue to improve on this!):
 ![image](https://github.com/emrdeng/kaggle_house_price/assets/129260955/c5514f2a-fd9a-4f14-9391-829717e09280)

+# About the Project

+- I used Jupyter Notebooks to store all my Python code, analyses, etc.
+- The "data" folder contains the unedited, original files received from the Kaggle competition (both the training data and the test data).
+- The "submissions" file is what was submitted to the competition for evaluation.
+- To access the files, download the project and open it up in your code editor.
+In the terminal, type "Jupyter notebook" to open the files in Jupyter.
+You will need to have it installed.